Customer Service: The Folly of Being Defensive in Business

 Picture It!
-A customer tells you that your team didn’t get back in touch with them, has been unresponsive, missed a deadline, gave them an incorrect answer, was rude and non-empathetic, or a host of other negative information.
+A customer tells you or your teammate didn’t get back in touch with them, has been unresponsive, missed a deadline, gave them an incorrect answer, was rude and non-empathetic, or a host of other negative information.

 What the Customer is Really Saying.
-Help me and rebuild my trust.
+Help me and rebuild my trust in your brand.
 The truly memorable response includes empathy for the inconvenience, attention to fixing it now, and in some cases, compensation for the inconvenience and trouble.
 Once you have solved the issue in question, you might provide information on how this error will be prevented in the future if it was a serious error.
+This impresses the customer.
+This brings them back to your brand for more memorable experiences.

 The folly of being defensive in business is that it reduces trust, makes working with you difficult rather than easy, and demeans your professional image.
 Avoid this defensive dribble.

 You will regain customer’s trust when you take ownership of your mistakes, offer a sincere apology for the trouble, and fix the errors.
-It sends out a cheer of integrity, caring, and professional competence.
+It sends out the cheer of integrity, the warmth of caring, and loads of professional competence.
 It is worth celebrating.
 It is truly memorable.
-It will echo for quite some time.
-It delivers progress to your business and sets you apart from the average.
+It will echo in customers’ minds for quite some time.
+It delivers progress to your business and sets you apart.

 What else makes for truly memorable customer service?
 What do you expect as a customer?

-©2010 Kate Nasser, CAS, Inc. Somerville, NJ.
-If you want to re-post or republish this post, please email info@katenasser.com.
+©2015 Kate Nasser, CAS, Inc. Somerville, NJ.
+I appreciate your sharing the link to this post on your social streams.
+However, if you want to re-post or republish the content of this post, please email info@katenasser.com for permission and guidelines.
 Thank you for respecting intellectual capital.

 Yep Meghan — making people “feel” how valuable they are to your business is key.
 The steps to making that happen vary a bit — some want more empathy, a few want to move straight to fixing it, many want both.
 Detect which will work based on what they (customers) are saying and forge ahead.